Pope Cornelius

 The persecutions resumed in 251 under Emperor Trebonianus Gallus.
-Cornelius was sent into exile and may have died from the rigours of his banishment, possibly beheaded.
+Cornelius was sent into exile and may have died from the rigours of his banishment; possibly he was beheaded.

 Christian persecution

-Emperor Decius, who ruled from 249 to 251 AD, persecuted Christians in the Roman Empire rather sporadically and locally, but starting in January of the year 250, he ordered all citizens to perform a religious sacrifice in the presence of commissioners, or else face death.
+Emperor Decius, who ruled from 249 to 251, persecuted Christians in the Roman Empire rather sporadically and locally, but starting in January of the year 250, he ordered all citizens to perform a religious sacrifice in the presence of commissioners, or else face death.
 Many Christians refused and were martyred, (including Pope Fabian on 20 January 250), while others partook in the sacrifices in order to save their own lives.

 Two schools of thought arose after the persecution.
 One side, led by Novatian, a priest in the diocese of Rome, said those who had stopped practising Christianity during the persecution could not be accepted back into the church, even if they repented.
 He held that idolatry was an unpardonable sin, and that the Church had no authority to forgive apostates, but that their forgiveness must be left to God; it could not be pronounced in this world.
 The opposing side, including Cornelius and Cyprian of Carthage, said the lapsi could be restored to communion through repentance, demonstrated by a period of penance.

 During the persecution it proved impossible to elect a successor, and the papal seat remained vacant for a year.
 During this period the church was governed by several priests, including Novatian.
 When Decius left Rome to fight the invading Goths, the Roman clergy chose a new bishop.
 In the fourteen months without a pope, the leading candidate, Moses, had died under the persecution.
 The more moderate Cornelius was unwillingly elected over Novatian and others as the twenty-first pope in March 251.